 Rainy has been successful hunting on sharptail grouse, ruffed grouse, pheasants and ducks and geese in her first season.
 She was enthusiastically retrieving ducks in the strong currents of the Missouri River and Big Horn River at 9 months old.
 She has solid points and honors other dogs' points.
 She lays calmly inside the layout blind with me waiting for the geese to decoy.

 Rainy scored a very respectable 107 out of a possible 112 points in her NAVHDA Natural Ability test.
 Adding in the distractions that she ran during her heat cycle and it was a very hot day, I thought she performed pretty well.
-Her Pennhip scores are R.30 and L. 39, giving her an average of .345, (right in between Stormy and Maggie's scores).
+Her Pennhip scores are better than the breed average.

 I like Rainy so much I kept a male pup from her 2017 litter.